Macmod/pwnable-writeups/toddlers/input.md

 $ echo -en "\x00\x00\x00\x00" > $'\x0a'
 $ ./st4
 Welcome to pwnable.kr
-Let\'s see if you know how to give input to program Just give me correct inputs then you will get the flag :\) Stage 1 clear!
+Let's see if you know how to give input to program Just give me correct inputs then you will get the flag :)
+Stage 1 clear!
 Stage 2 clear!
 Stage 3 clear!